-For the first six months of 2018, the British Virgin Islands (BVI) was the top market by volume, as indicated by CoinShares Research CryptoReport: H2 2018 (the Report), narrowly beating out the United States, and making it a substantial jurisdiction when it comes to cryptocurrency.
-The report was based on 14 of the largest cryptocurrency exchanges.
+The British Virgin Islands (BVI) features in the top five geographical markets by US$ denominated trade volume, as indicated by CoinShares Research CryptoReport: H1 2019 (the Report), making it a substantial jurisdiction when it comes to cryptocurrency.
 This may be surprising to some; however, the BVI has always been a leading corporate domicile, with forward-looking legislation supported by a legion of skilled professionals based in the main financial centres around the globe.

 As set out in the Report, such charting of jurisdictions is an indicator of the perceived legal, regulatory or other government-imposed risk of using certain jurisdictions.
 Clearly, the BVI is making its place as one of the preferred jurisdictions when looking to establish an enterprise in the fintech, blockchain or digital asset space.